Politics of Madagascar: Political history

 Following the crisis of 2002, the President replaced provincial governors with appointed PDSs (Presidents des Delegations Speciales).
 Subsequent legislation established a structure of 22 regions to decentralize administration.
 In September 2004, the Government named 22 Regional Chiefs, reporting directly to the President, to implement its decentralization plans.
 Financing and specific powers for the regional administrations remain to be clarified.

 After being re-elected in 2006, Ravalomanana's government was dissolved in March 2009, in a militarily-backed uprising led by Andry Rajoelina.
 Rajoelina formed a High Transitional Authority of which he was the 'Transitional Head of State'.
 So far he has held a referendum, in November 2010, to update the constitution.
 Despite an alleged coup during, this was approved, and new elections were scheduled to be held in July 2013.

 The second round of the postponed presidential elections was held in December 2013 and the results were announced in January 2014.
 The winner and the next president was Hery Rajaonarimampianina.
 He was backed by Rajoelina who led the 2009 coup and still was very influential political figure.

 In 2018 the first round of the presidential election was held on 7 November and the second round was held on 10 December.
 Three former presidents and the most recent president were the main candidates of the elections.
 Former president Andry Rajoelina won the second round of the elections.
 He was previously president from 2009 to 2014.
 Former president Marc Ravalomana lost the second round and he did not accept the results because of allegations of fraud.
 Ravalomana was president from 2002 to 2009.
 The most recent president Hery Rajaonarimampianina received very modest support in the first round.
 In January 2019 the High Constitutional Court declared Rajoelina as the winner of the elections and the new president.
 In June 2019 parliamentary elections the party of president Andry Rajoelina won absolute majority of the seats of the National Assembly.
 It received 84 seats and the supporters of former president Ravalomana got only 16 seats of 151 seats of the National Assembly.
 51 seats of deputies were independent or represented small parties.
 President Rajoelina could rule as a strongman.

+In November 2023, Andry Rajoelina was re-elected to another term with 58.95% of the vote in the first round of the election.
+Turnout was 46.36%, the lowest in a presidential election in the country's history.

+On 11 October 2025, following weeks of protests against the government, the CAPSAT unit of the Malagasy army launched a coup d'état.
+Rajoelina fled the country and was impeached.
+On 17 October 2025, Colonel Michael Randrianirina was sworn in as the new president of Madagascar.